kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/httprequest.png)

-The debug node's node property settings are default.
+The debug node's node property settings are the default settings.
 After clicking the deploy button, you can access the Ollama server by clicking the inject node's left button.

 ![](images/whatisibm.png)

-To check the response from the Ollama server, expand the received message in the debug tab.
-You will se the answer in the JSON path of `payload.choices[0].message.content`.
+Expand the received message in the debug tab to check the response from the Ollama server.
+The answer will be in the JSON path of `payload.choices[0].message.content`.

 ## Creating a Simple Chat UI
-Node-RED dashboard supports the Vuetify UI in the template node.
+The Node-RED dashboard supports the Vuetify UI in the template node.
 In this material, we use the timeline UI provided by Vuetify to show Chat UI.
-To create a simple chat UI, place a text input node, a function node and a green template node in Dashboardd 2.0 category, connecting them with wires as shown below.
+To create the chat UI, place a text input node, a function node, and a green template node in the Dashboard 2.0 category.
+Connect them with wires as shown below.

 ![](images/flow4simplechatui.png)

-In the property UI of the text input node, the "Focus leave" checkbox should be unchecked because the chat UI unintentionally sends to a request to the Ollama server for an answer when switching between the dashboard UI page andthe  Node-RED flow editor page.
+In the property UI of the text input node, uncheck the "Focus leave" checkbox because the chat UI unintentionally sends to a request to the Ollama server for an answer when switching between the dashboard UI page and the  Node-RED flow editor page.

 ![](images/focusleave.png)

-The function node name was changed to "user comment" to distinguish it from other function nodes created later.
+The function node name was changed to "user comment" to distinguish it from other function nodes that will be created later.
 In the function node, paste the following code.

 ```
 var tmp = flow.get('data') || [];